Back to Top

 Sun 15 Mar 2026 07:30 PCT Working Bee Working Bee 3

-With summer and longer days it is time to explore more parts of the PCT.
-We were fortunate to have obtained a Wildcare grant to employ specialized contractors to work on some sections for us.
+We were fortunate to have obtained a Wildcare grant to employ specialised contractors to work on some sections for us.
 We may need to also do work on these sections, so come along to visit some of the areas we only get to during summer.
-Join us for a pleasant day in the bush …. or maybe even a mountain view.
+Join us for a pleasant day in the bush... or maybe even a mountain view.

 With the track in good condition, I thought a walk to Black Bluff is called for.
 There will be 2 options here, with number one being a walk to the trig point and number two, a walk to Paddy's Tarn only.
 It will all depend on the day, the weather and the group.
 I am prepared to split the group for those who want to venture up to the trig point (this includes me).
 Please bring lunch and snacks.
 Wet weather gear and warm clothes are a must as the weather can change quite rapidly up on Blackie.
 Sturdy boots are also necessary so no sneekers or no walk (with me).